Did you know that Romans 12:2 is regularly one of the most shared Bible verses across the entire internet?

-Romans 12:2 is a frequently discussed verse around Ligonier as we think through new ways to serve Christians who are pursuing a renewed mind.
+If you have been familiar with Dr. R.C.
+Sproul’s ministry for some time, it wouldn’t surprise you to learn that Romans 12:2 is a frequently discussed verse at Ligonier as we think through new ways to serve Christians who are pursuing renewed minds.
 When he named Ligonier’s daily radio broadcast in 1994, Dr. Sproul turned to Romans 12:2 to describe the broadcast’s purpose: “Do not be conformed to this world, but be transformed by the renewal of your mind.”
-From this verse, our most far-reaching ministry initiative, Renewing Your Mind, was launched.
+From this verse, our farthest-reaching ministry initiative, Renewing Your Mind, was launched.
 Dr. Sproul explains:

-In another exhortation from his classic work The Holiness of God, Dr. Sproul wrote:
+In another exhortation from his classic book, The Holiness of God, Dr. Sproul wrote:

-Unsurprisingly, the darkened mind shifts the boundaries of ethical norms and clamors for everyone’s approval, even enlisting public shaming and legal force in its cause.
-The revolution is in full swing.
-Self-appointed, self-determined rights in the pursuit of dignity and liberty supposedly trump any outside influence.
-The tragedy of the darkened mind is evident as those we care for self-destruct in sinful labyrinths of their own making.
+Romans 12:2 also stands in stark contrast to the truth suppression of Romans 1:18–32.
+Unsurprisingly, the darkened mind continually shifts the boundaries of ethical norms and slips further into darkness.
+Along the way, unbelief clamors for everyone’s approval, enlisting public shaming and legal force in its cause.
+No one can deny this is happening everywhere.
+The treasonous revolution against the Creator is in full swing.
+Self-appointed, self-determined rights in the pursuit of dignity and liberty supposedly trump any outside influence, wisdom, or authority.
+Lost is the truth that men and women are image bearers of God, created in knowledge, righteousness, and holiness.
+Perhaps the Word of God has something to say about how we ought to live?
+The painful tragedy of the darkened mind is evident as those we dearly love self-destruct in sinful labyrinths of their own making.
 We grieve when righteousness is cast aside because of the harm it can mean for our families and our neighbors (Ps.
 119:136).
-We know that their feet will slip in due time (Deut.
+Through tearful pleas, we warn that their feet will slip in due time (Deut.
 32:35).

-The renewed mind is marked by a reliance on the Bible, the only infallible rule for faith and practice.
-Through the light of Scripture, we begin to understand God’s holy character and realize our sinfulness.
-We begin to understand all that was lost in Eden, and discover why we long to return from exile to the Father’s fellowship.
-That leads us to look with joy to the redemption found only in the Lord Jesus Christ.
-Peace with God is now possible.
-Being found in Christ, living by His revealed Word, brings true human dignity and liberty.
+Most of all, the renewed mind is marked by a reliance on the Bible, the only infallible rule for faith and practice.
+It is sufficient.
+Through the light of Scripture, we begin to understand God’s holy character and realize our sinfulness—learning all that was lost in Eden, and discovering why we long to return from exile to the Father’s fellowship.
+That leads us to turn in repentance and look with joy to the redemption found only in the Lord Jesus Christ.
+Peace with God is now possible (Rom.
+5:1).
+Rejoice!
+Being found in Christ and living by His revealed Word brings true human dignity and liberty.
 A renewed mind leads to a transformed life.